UMWEDU/umw-admissions-sync/_pages/information-sessions.md

 published: true
 post_date: 2015-08-07 11:42:13
 ---
 The best way to learn about graduate programs at the University of Mary Washington is to attend an information session or another visit opportunity.
-Check back soon for fall 2019 dates.
+Register by selecting a date below.
 Registration is encouraged, but is not required.
 <h3>Master of Business Administration Information Session</h3>
 <a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577d186b2915438469293fa40b2b495c4d9">Wednesday, October 9</a>
 <a href="https://umw.askadmissions.net/Portal/EI/ViewDetails?gid=623577778cbc34746c43688dc194565e6400e0">Tuesday, November 12</a>